Yoctol/bottender/docs/channel-line-rich-menu.md

 ## Set Up Submenu

 In addition to using only one image as our rich menu, we can use multiple images to create a rich menu with several submenus.
 We can implement this by creating multiple rich menu objects and link them to the user dynamically with Bottender.
-Here, we will have an example that defines two submenus under a main rich menu.
+Here, we have an example that defines two submenus under a main rich menu.

 ### Prepare Rich Menu Images

-Here are the three rich menu images we will use to create a rich menu with two submenus.
+Here are the three rich menu images we use to create a rich menu with two submenus.
 The logic is pretty simple: when we click the option on the main menu, we will get to the corresponding submenu.
 And when we click the back option on the submenu, we will go back to the main menu.

 `Main Menu`
 ![main menu](https://user-images.githubusercontent.com/32091985/70420536-ebb8c380-1aa2-11ea-9ad5-48c2c9599f84.jpg)